JJKong20/Machine-Learning-Jupyter-Notebooks/README.md

 ## SVM and LDA

 Implemented the soft-margin SVM using batch gradient descent and stochastic gradient descent, with a learning rate for j iterations as a(j) = n / (1 + j*n).
 Plotted the training accuracy over iterations using the digits_training/test_data/labels.csv files.
-Also implemented the soft-margin SVM with the RBF kernel, reported training and test accuracy, as well as 5 missclassified test images (still using digits datasets).
+Also implemented the soft-margin SVM with the RBF kernel, reported training and test accuracy, as well as 5 misclassified test images (still using digits datasets).

-Implemented linear discriminant analysis, reported training and test accuracy, as well as 5 missclassified test images (still using digits datasets).
+Implemented linear discriminant analysis, reported training and test accuracy, as well as 5 misclassified test images (still using digits datasets).

 ## Kernelized Ridge Regression